 How does your identity and background inform who you are as an artist?

-My identity and background have informed who I am as an artist tremendously.
+My identity and background has informed who I am as an artist tremendously.
 I feel very lucky to have had my mom as an amazing influence in my life.
 She has raised me to be strong, confident, and resilient and I think those are qualities that you need as a woman of color in and out of the ballet world.

 What is the most rewarding part of being a dancer?